 Welcome to Season 4!

 I hope you’ll subscribe now to the Refugia Podcast on your favorite podcast platform.
-Episodes will drop weekly starting September 14.
+Episodes drop weekly starting September 14 through November 9.

-And just a reminder that the last three seasons still make for great listening.
-They are resources for you to use.
+Just a reminder that the first three seasons still make for great listening.
+They are available as resources for you to use.
 You can explore refugia with activists, clergy, artists, biologists, theologians, writers, journalists, and more, just by listening to the first three seasons.

 For grammar geeks: “Refugia” is plural.
 “Refugium” is singular.
 I try to keep this straight, but both I and my guests mess it up sometimes.
 Meanwhile, the phrase “people of refugia” seems to reconstrue the word as a singular quality or state of being.
 I like this term enough, obviously, to put up with the confusing linguistic issues involved!